commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

-The boutique "Fashion and Creation" sells handbags with a sales price excluding tax of €120, and acquires them at a purchase cost excluding tax of €75.
+The "Fashion and Creation" boutique sells handbags at a retail price of €120 (excluding VAT) and acquires them at a purchase price of €75 (excluding VAT).
 During the last quarter, 200 bags were sold.
-The management wishes to adjust its commercial strategies.
+Management wishes to adjust its sales strategies.

 Work to do :